lelylan/lelylan/README.md

 ### Production

-When deploying the service in production you need to set the environment variables below (change the environment variables with your Microservices, MongoDB, Redis and Cache URLs instances).
+When deploying the service in production every microservice need to set the following environment variables (remember to set your own Microservices, MongoDB, Redis and Cache URLs).

 | Environment Variable | Description |
 | ------------- | ------------- |